ruslanmv/ai-medical-chatbot/README.md

 4. **Implementation of a chatbot with WatsonX in production.**

 Here we will create a chatbot with the capability to answer questions by using the Model created before.

-5. ## For Production in WatsonX you can checkout this repo
+For Production in WatsonX you can checkout this repo

-> Let us use the best technologies in the world to help us.

 [Watsonx-Assistant-with-Milvus-as-Vector-Database](https://github.com/ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database)